Abditus0/SOC-Simulation/README.md

 ## What it does

 I press Start Simulation.
 The backend rolls a dice.
 75% of the time it's a real attack, 25% it's a false alarm.
-You don't know which one you got.
+I don't know which one I got.

 If it's a real attack, it picks one of 250 scenarios I wrote (each one inspired by a real APT group) and runs the techniques on the Windows VM through PowerShell Remoting.
 Stuff like credential dumping, lateral movement attempts, scheduled task persistence, registry tricks, etc.

 If it's a false alarm, it runs actual benign activity that looks suspicious.
 Things like an IT admin doing a network audit, Windows Update kicking off, a dev pulling stuff from GitHub.
-The point is you can't just look at a quiet feed and say "false alarm" because the feed isn't quiet.
-You have to actually rule out an attack with evidence.
+The point is I can't just look at a quiet feed and say "false alarm" because the feed isn't quiet.
+I have to actually rule out an attack with evidence.

 While all this is happening there's also a background noise script running on the VM that simulates a normal user doing normal stuff.
 Browsing files, checking emails, opening apps, DNS lookups, all of it.
-So your alert feed is messy like a real one would be.
+So the alert feed is messy like a real one would be.

 When the simulation finishes, the alerts get frozen into a snapshot.